 Documenting a Down Payment Gift

 Lenders require you to provide some detailed documentation any time a down payment gift is changing hands.
-Specifically, you’ll have to produce a letter which includes the name of the donor, their relationship to you, the date and amount of the gift and a statement that says the money is given with no expectation of repayment.
+Specifically, you’ll have to produce a letter which includes the name of the donor, their relationship to you, the date and amount of the gift and a statement that says the money has no expectation of repayment.

 Both of you will need to sign the letter and the lender may also require additional documents to back it up.
-For instance, you might be required to show copies of the donor’s bank statements to prove that they’re actually in a position to make a gift or a copy of a deposit slip showing when you put the money into your account.
+For instance, you might have to show copies of the donor’s bank statements to prove that they’re actually in a position to make a gift or a copy of a deposit slip showing when you place the money into your account.

 The IRS imposes a gift tax on certain monetary gifts and this tax is paid by the person donating the money, rather than the one who receives it.
 As of 2022, you could give up to $16,000 to any one person without incurring the gift tax.
 If you’re married and file a joint return, you and your spouse can jointly gift up to $32,000 to a child or other family member.
 There are no restrictions on how many people you can make gifts to each year.